Bio

 Artist Statement

-Through a multimedia practice of painting, sculptural assemblage, fiber, text-based work, and performance, my work explores complex themes of the longest-running revolution: women’s equality.
+Through a multimedia practice of painting, sculptural assemblage, fiber, text-based media, and performance, my art examines intimate and complex themes of the longest-running revolution: women’s equality.

-Driven by research, collecting, and experimentation, my work chronicles women's evolving roles and persistent challenges through the interplay of materiality and semiotics.
-In assemblage works, I incorporate repurposed family heirlooms—such as my grandmother's mink stole, quilts, and rosary beads—layered with found objects like toy soldiers, police riot gear, and discarded technology—emphasizing the unsettling contradictions in women's experiences.
+Driven by research, collecting, and experimentation, I reflect on women’s evolving roles and persistent challenges through the interplay of materiality and semiotics.
+Family heirlooms—my grandmother’s mink stole, quilts, and rosary beads— intertwine with toy soldiers, police riot gear, and discarded technology in my assemblages, sharing stories of resilience and contradiction.

-Central to my vision is planting a seed for change, embracing any movement toward shifting gender norms one person at a time.
+Central to my vision is planting a seed for change—toward an equitable future and embracing every movement that shifts traditional gender norms, one mind at a time.